derekfranks/practice_assignment/README.md

 I've created a practice programming assignment that should help bridge the gap.
 It walks you through some basic concepts and ultimately helps you create a function bringing those concepts all together.
 It does not provide a solution for Programming Assignment 1, but if you can work your way through this guided example, you should have the tools to complete part 1 of assignment 1.
 Part 2 and 3 are a little more complicated, but build on the ideas from part 1.

-The instructions are available in md, rmd, html and pdf formats.
+The instructions are available in rmd and pdf formats.

 Just unzip the diet_data.zip file into your R working directory so that you've got a folder called 'diet_data' which contains 5 csv files.
 I've included directions for doing this within R in the instructions.